NCENalanda/springBoot/spring-security-oauth-master1/spring-security-oauth-master/README.md

 ## Spring Security OAuth

 If you're already a student of Learn Spring Security, you can get started diving deeper into OAuth2 with Module 10, and then Modules 12, 13, and the upcoming module 17. </br></br>
-If you're not yet a student, you can get access to the course here: http://bit.ly/github-lss
 </br></br></br>